paulinho-16/MEIC-ASSO/docs/authentication.md

 - Despite the security benefits, there is also a downside, if the secret key that is required for token creation and validation is not stored correctly and an attacker gains access to it, they could impersonate other users and perform actions they should not be able to perform;
 - An access token also contains more information than a normal session token, this increases the amount of data that needs to be exchanged, leading to a higher network overhead;
-- Because JWTs are being used the tokens have a short lifespan, forcing the user to login again from time to time instead of being able to stay logged in indefinitely.
+- Because JWTs are being used, the tokens have a short lifespan, forcing the user to login again from time to time instead of being able to stay logged in indefinitely.

 ### Error Report
 > Pattern Type: API Pattern
 > Reference: [Error Report](https://microservice-api-patterns.org/patterns/quality/qualityManagementAndGovernance/ErrorReport)

 #### Context